jbroadway/elefant-docs/docs/2.0/administration/installing-apps-and-themes.md

 the appropriate folder in your Elefant installation.
 There may be additional steps outlined in the provided `README` file, so be sure to check for that.

+## One last step

+Log into Elefant and if there's an install routine that also needs to be run, it will appear highlighted in the Tools menu as `App Name (click to install)`.

 Next: [[:Backing up your site]]